rgbiohack/rgbiohack.github.io/docs/assignments/week20.md

 ### What Has not?

-The following assignments presented degrees of error that have not been encountered and I am looking to resolve these ASAP
+The following assignments presented varying degrees of error and I am looking to resolve these in the coming months as I upgrade my knowledge of machines, electronics and workflows

 electronics production
 electronics design